 Someone gave my husband and me their old chicken coop that needed repair.
 We fixed it up best we could, but the only real problem was that the edges of the tin roof would scratch my head when I was cleaning the coop, gathering eggs, and so on.

 I was in the Dollar General one day and noticed they had their pool noodles (those long foam things people can float with in pools) on sale, so I bought a couple and brought them home.
 I took some sharp scissors and put a split in each one.
 I took them outside and put them around the edges of the tin chicken coop roof, and, presto, no more scratched head.

 I also think this will work for parents with toddlers who are just learning to walk or or already getting around good.
 They can put them on tables and such with sharp edges so baby won't get hurt if they bump into them.
 They can be cut to fit, covered up with a table cover, or just taken off for when company comes.

-By Jennifer J. S. from Mercer, TN
+By Jennifer Jackson S. from Mercer, TN

 We did this along with water fun outside.
 We made light sabers out of pool noodles and PVC pipes.
 Of course we chose red, green, and blue (pink for a few girls that came).
 I cut the noodle into 3 pieces or 2 and then took a long PVC pipe that I bought at Lowe's and cut it into 9 pieces.
-Stuck the pipe into the noodle and there you have it.